svobik7/next-roots/README.md

 > The only possible case for using `roots.schema.js` is handling tokenized page redirects like `/en/p1.htm` >>> `/en/auth/signup-p1.htm` in your [catchAllRoute] page

 The `parsePathname` util has been replaced with `detectRoots` and is no longer dependent on the router pathname.
-Context values are obtained from the `PageComponent.getRootsContext` which is generated during build time.
+Context values are obtained from the `PageComponent.getRoots` which is generated during build time.

 Rules and metadata are now directly injected to page file during build time BUT to keep page size bundle small only rules and meta with same locale or root are injected.